Becoming a Remote Developer in NZ: 7 Things to Know

 There are many types of software developers, including:

-(such as TypeScript and JavaScript developers) code for web browsers and are skilled at understanding users’ needs, with experience in user interface and user experience design.
-A senior front end developer will go beyond coding to collaboratively bring a whole team’s vision to life.
+Front-end developers code for web browsers and are skilled at understanding users’ needs, with experience in user interface and user experience design.
+A senior front-end developer will go beyond coding to collaboratively bring a whole team’s vision to life.

-are similar to desktop developers, but instead specialise in different platforms.
+This job is similar to desktop developers but instead specialises in different platforms.
 Mobile developers program for mobile and tablet (using languages like Swift, Java, Kotlin, or JavaScript) as IOS or Android developers.
-Game developers can develop skills specialise in particular consoles, or particular aspects of gameplay such as coding virtual landscapes, or user interfaces.
+Game developers can develop skills specialising in particular consoles, or particular aspects of gameplay such as coding virtual landscapes, or user interfaces.

 How to set yourself up for remote work success